History of Mae Jemison in Timeline

 Find Where the Wind Goes: Moments From My Life

-From 1995 to 2002, Mae Jemison was a professor of environmental studies at Dartmouth College, where she directed the Jemison Institute for Advancing Technology in Developing Countries.
+Until 2002, Mae Jemison was a professor of environmental studies at Dartmouth College.

 2006: Participated in African American Lives

-In 2006, Mae Jemison participated in African American Lives, a PBS television miniseries hosted by Henry Louis Gates Jr. The show traced her family history, revealing she is 13% East Asian and that some of her paternal ancestors were slaves.
+In 2006, Mae Jemison participated in African American Lives, a PBS television miniseries, and discovered she is 13% East Asian in her genetic makeup.

 2007: Participated in Red Dress Heart Truth fashion show

-In 2007, Mae Jemison participated in the Red Dress Heart Truth fashion show, wearing Lyn Devon, to help raise money to fight heart disease.
+In 2007, Mae Jemison participated in the Red Dress Heart Truth fashion show and was awarded an honorary D.Eng. degree from Harvey Mudd College.

-February 17, 2008: Featured speaker at Alpha Kappa Alpha anniversary
+February 17, 2008: Featured Speaker for Alpha Kappa Alpha Anniversary

-On February 17, 2008, Mae Jemison was the featured speaker for the 100th anniversary of the founding of Alpha Kappa Alpha, the first sorority established by African-American college women.
+On February 17, 2008, Mae Jemison was the featured speaker for the 100th anniversary of the founding of Alpha Kappa Alpha.
+She is an honorary member of the sorority.

-In 2008, Mae Jemison said in an interview with The Des Moines Register that it was difficult to go to Stanford at 16 but that her youthful arrogance may have helped her and asserted that some arrogance is necessary for women and minorities to be successful in a white male dominated society.
+In 2008, Mae Jemison mentioned in an interview with The Des Moines Register that her youthful arrogance may have helped her while attending Stanford.

 In March 2009, Mae Jemison participated with First Lady Michelle Obama in a forum for promising girls in the Washington, D.C. public schools.

-In 2012, Mae Jemison, through the Dorothy Jemison Foundation for Excellence, made the winning bid for the DARPA 100 Year Starship project.
+In 2012, Mae Jemison, through the Dorothy Jemison Foundation for Excellence, won the bid for the DARPA 100 Year Starship project.

 2013: Published A True Book series